-After New York Media merged with Vox Media in fall 2019, we were tasked with bringing Curbed, formerly a Vox network, into the New York family of sites.
+After New York Media merged with Vox Media in fall 2019, we were tasked with bringing Curbed, formerly a Vox brand, into the New York family.
 This project involved both rebranding, redesigning and migrating the site onto a new platform, as well as some consideration for more focused New York-centric coverage.
-The project was the first joint effort post merger, and the team consisted of editorial and product designers and editorial staff from both pre-merger organizations.
-It won the silver medal for best homepage redesign at the 2021 Society of Publication Designers Awards.
+The project was the first joint effort post merger, and the team consisted of editorial and product designers as well as editorial staff from both pre-merger organizations.
+It was awarded the silver medal for best homepage redesign at the 2021 Society of Publication Designers Awards.

 My Role: editorial product design director